TosbackCgusBridge-Bot/CGUs-versions/Hsbc/Privacy Policy.md

         *   Programmes in Commercial Banking
         *   Programmes in Global Banking and Markets
         *   Programmes in Global Private Banking
-        *   Programmes in Retail Banking and Wealth Management
+        *   Programmes in Retail Banking and Wealth Management last item in this group
     *   Frequently asked questions